ebattat/grafonnet_generator/README.md

 # grafonnet_generator

-convert grafonnet code into Grafana json
+## Convert Grafonnet code into Grafana JSON using Terraform and update the Grafana dashboard with the new JSON